 More and more Pega clients are formalizing a Center of Excellence (COE) to help them achieve their business goals.
 Each COE is unique, but all share a belief in the importance of collaboration and the transformative power of technology.

 What is a COE?

-At its core, a Center of Excellence (COE) is team of knowledgeable and experienced business process management, customer relationship management, and business domain experts equipped with an arsenal of best practices and tools.
-At its most mature state, it is a highly formalized and self-directing entity that is responsible for supporting business users and shepherding even the most complex projects to successful completion.
+A Center of Excellence (COE) is at heart a group of people – experts in business process management, customer relationship management, and business domain, equipped with an arsenal of best practices and tools.
+A mature COE is a self-directing entity responsible for supporting business users and shepherding complex projects to successful completion.

 COE Panel Discussion and Best PracticesPhilips Healthcare and Siemens as present their Center of Excellence best practices and business value.

 While some COEs focus primarily on business processes, Pega advocates for a balanced focus on three areas:

 Successful COEs include the right mix of people with the appropriate hard and soft skills, working together with well-defined roles and responsibilities in a structure that supports effective collaboration.

 Building the right process involves putting a methodology in place that is effective and repeatable.
 Pega recommends iterative methodologies that allow you to deliver business value quickly.